judennadi/red-terraform-ecs/README.md

 # red-terraform-ecs

-### designing and automated deployment of a three-tier architecture on aws with terraform
+### Automated deployment of a three-tier architecture on aws with terraform